 The National Caregiver Training Programme (NCTP) offers 11 one day workshops delivered throughout the country.

-We recommend Attachment & Resilience, Child Development and Understanding & Managing Behaviour as the three core workshops that all caregivers should attend as foundational learning.
+We recommend Building Secure Attachments, Child Development and Understanding & Supporting Behaviour as the three core workshops that all caregivers should attend as foundational learning.
 For further details on the workshops, scroll to the bottom of the page.

 These six hour workshops are free and open to Whanau/Foster/Kin caregivers, grandparents raising grandchildren and Permanent/Home for Life caregivers.
 Almost anyone who is raising children not born to them.
 Limited places may also be available for Caregiver Social Workers and NGO representatives that support these caregivers.